reidHoruff/Checkmate/README.md

 ##Validating a Single Text Input

-	//returns true or false depending on weather the regex is satisfied
+	//returns true or false depending on whether the regex is satisfied
 	$("#first-name").checkmate({
 		match: /^[a-zA-Z]{2,}$/,
 	}).checkmate('validate');